February 21, 2020

 - Look at degree and non-degree programs to enhance your credentials.
 There are many options in academic and non-academic settings.

-- AAPA’s Center for Healthcare Leadership and Management (CHLM) offers a PA Leadership and Management Certificate Program through Northeastern University designed for PAs and those who manage PAs.
+- AAPA’s Center for Healthcare Leadership and Management (CHLM) offers a PA/NP Leadership and Management Certificate Program through Northeastern University designed for PAs, NPs, and those who manage them.
 It is a 12-credit graduate certificate that includes four courses focusing on leadership, billing and reimbursement and metrics.

 - Another practical option is CHLM’s Executive Leadership Conference, a 2-day program designed to help PA leaders and clinical administrators acquire management skills and become a more effective leader.